Jan van Speyk: Legacy

 Eight days' after Van Speyk's death, the Netherlands declared a period of mourning.
 His remains were buried in the Nieuwe Kerk in Amsterdam, where the remains of Dutch naval hero Michiel de Ruyter also are interred.

 Van Speyk is regarded as a naval hero in the Netherlands.
 This resulted in a royal decree (Koninklijk Besluit number 81, 11 February 1833) issued by King William I pronouncing that as long as the Dutch Navy exists there will always be a ship named Van Speijk to preserve his memory.
 Seven ships of the Royal Netherlands Navy ships have carried this name, the latest being Van Speijk (F828) of 1994, a Karel Doorman-class frigate.
 Her predecessor, the frigate Van Speijk (F802), launched in 1965, was the lead ship of her own class.
 The mast of Van Speyk's ship is preserved at the Royal Netherlands Naval College.

-For his actions as captain of Gunboat Number 2, Van Speyk was decorated with the Knight's Cross (4th class) of the Military Order of William.
+For his actions related to the bombardment of Antwerp, as captain of Gunboat Number 2, Van Speyk was decorated with the Knight's Cross (4th class) of the Military Order of William.
 A national memorial in his honour is located at the J.C.J. van Speijk Lighthouse in Egmond aan Zee.